 UK university fees for international students are among the highest in the world.
 On average, international students in the UK pay between £10,000 and £38,000 per year for undergraduate and postgraduate courses, depending on the institution and field of study.

-- Humanities and social sciences: Generally, courses in these fields are more affordable, with fees ranging from £10,000 to £20,000 per year.
+Generally, courses in these fields are more affordable, with fees ranging from £10,000 to £20,000 per year.

-- Science and engineering: Courses in these fields typically cost between £12,000 and £25,000 per year.
+Courses in these fields typically cost between £12,000 and £25,000 per year.

-- Medicine and business: These are some of the most expensive courses, with fees reaching up to £38,000 per year.
+These are some of the most expensive courses, with fees reaching up to £38,000 per year.

-Cost of Undergraduate Degree in the UK for International Students
+Cost of Undergraduate Degree in UK

 The cost of an undergraduate degree in the UK for international students can vary significantly depending on the university and course chosen.
 On average, you can expect to pay between £10,000 and £30,000 per year.
 Courses in humanities and arts tend to be less expensive, while science, engineering, and medicine are on the higher end of the spectrum.